Art Building, 161C

 - MFA, Electronic Music and Recording Media, Mills College

 - BA, Integrated Arts, Bard College

-Ms. Christensen is an active musician in the worlds of new and experimental music.
+Ms. Christensen is also an active musician in the worlds of new and experimental music.
 She is the founder and director of WAM!: Women and Art Music Ensemble at the Oberlin Conservatory of Music.
-She has performed as a musician in such locations as 21 Grand and the Acme Observatory in Oakland, CA, and has studied composition with Pauline Oliveros, Maggi Payne, Fred Frith, and Chris Brown.
+WAM is a group of women performers playing experimental music by living women composers.
+The group has commissioned works by and performed with composers such as Miya Masaoka, Pauline Oliveros, and Bevin Kelley.